EmpereurPelpel/Pong/README.md

 # Pong
-A little pong game made with unity for a school project
+A little pong game made with unity for a school project.

+This project uses the version 2022.3.44f1 of Unity